-This will be a back-to-the-future for the reverse mortgage industry, as CMT based HECM products were used in the initial ARMs and were the only index available until the FHA added LIBOR in October 2007.
+This will be a back-to-the-future for the reverse mortgage industry.
+CMT-based HECM products were used in the initial ARMs.
+They were the only index available until the FHA added LIBOR in October 2007.

 Background of the Indices

-LIBOR, SOFR, and CMT broadly speaking are supposed to represent the cost of borrowing money to a large financial institution.
+LIBOR, SOFR, and CMT represent the cost of borrowing money from a large financial institution.

-LIBOR rates were determined by a survey of panel banks, conducted by the British Bankers Association, and not necessarily based on actual transactions.
+LIBOR rates were determined by a survey of panel banks conducted by the British Bankers Association.
+They were not necessarily based on actual transactions.

 SOFR – Secured Overnight Financing Rate

-As the name indicates, this is a measure of cost of borrowing cash overnight, secured by Treasuries as collateral.
+As the name indicates, this measures the cost of borrowing cash overnight, secured by Treasuries as collateral.

-It is derived from actual activity in the Treasuries repurchase (Repo) market, where banks and investors borrow, or loan Treasury securities – hundreds of billions of dollars are traded daily in this market.
+It is derived from actual activity in the Treasuries repurchase (Repo) market, where banks and investors borrow or loan Treasury securities – hundreds of billions of dollars are traded daily.

 CMT rates are designed to reflect the United States Treasury’s cost of borrowing.
 CMT yields are read directly from the Treasury’s daily yield curve, derived from actual yields on Treasury Securities.

-Because Treasury instruments have a set maturity date, and are issued according to need, it is very rare for the maturity of Treasury security to align with an exact time period e.g. Twelve Months, so interpolation ( weighted averaging) is used to determine the Constant Maturity yields.
-The Federal Reserve publishes CMT yields
+Because Treasury instruments have a set maturity date and are issued according to need, it is very rare for the maturity of Treasury security to align with an exact period, e.g., Twelve Months, so interpolation ( weighted averaging) is used to determine the Constant Maturity yields.
+The Federal Reserve publishes CMT yields.

 Why is the index changing?